 Is Torrenting Illegal?

-Torrenting itself is not illegal, as it’s really just another method of sharing large files.
-However, what files are being shared matters, and that’s where things get thorny.
-Torrenting can become illegal if a user uploads or downloads copyrighted material through a torrent client or website, per the Digital Millennium Copyright Act of 1988.3 If you get caught violating the copyright act, you can face fines ranging from $200 to $150,000 for each work infringed upon.
-Those who have led large-scale violations have even faced prison time.4
+Torrenting itself is legal – it’s just a method of file transfer.
+The legal issues arise when people use torrenting to share copyrighted material without permission, per the Digital Millennium Copyright Act of 1988.3 If you get caught violating the copyright act, you can face fines ranging from $200 to $150,000 for each work infringed upon.
+Those who have led large-scale violations have even faced several years of federal prison time.4

 » Explore: In General, Are VPNs Legal?